llingua/ha-fusion-custom/homeassistant-addon/README.md

+# HA Fusion Custom - Home Assistant Add-on

+This project is a fork of the repository originally developed by matt8707 and released under the MIT License.

+- Original base release: 2024.10.1
+- Fork created: 24 September 2025
+- Additional development and modifications by: Lorenzo Lingua

-# Come installare HA Fusion Custom su Home Assistant OS
+## Come installare HA Fusion Custom su Home Assistant OS

 ## Struttura Directory da Creare